 Thinking of Remodeling?
 Consider donating your old materials or purchasing salvaged materials for your project.
 Habitat Restore is a great resource for finding materials and donating your own.

 Thrift stores and clothing drives are great ways to give your old clothes a second life.
 Also consider stopping off at a thrift store and see what they have to buy.
-Visit the Shawnee Marketplace for local thrift store locations.

 Drop-off Locations for Other Materials